Rafael-Escobar/sql_murder_mystery/README.md

 #### Verifying what __Jeremy Bowers__ said:
 > I know she's around 5'5" (65") or 5'7" (67").
-> She has red hair and she drives a Tesla Model S.
+> She has red hair.
 > I know that she attended the SQL Symphony Concert 3 times in December 2017.

 ~~~sql